Laguna1989/obsidian_notes/Presentations/2025-06-03_CodeReadingWorkshop/2025-6-03_CodeReadingWorkshop.md

 # Dependency Graph

-- Unfamiliar code can be scary.
+- Unfamiliar code can be scary 👻
 - Having a concrete activity to do will help!
 - Creating a dependency graph visualizes the structure